 12. Upon T3 expiring, the SS immediately transmit an RRCReconfiguration with daps-SourceRelease-r16 = true on Cell 2 to the UE.
 T4 starts when the SS receives the ACK of the PDSCH corresponding to the RRCReconfiguration with daps-SourceRelease-r16 = true.

-13. The UE transmits an RRCReconfigurationComplete message on Cell 2.

-14. When T4 expires, T5 starts.
+13. When T4 expires, T5 starts.
 15. If

 The UE can report ACK/NACK from the first DL reception scheduled on Cell 2 after the beginning of time period T5,